Kyle-Stadelmann/CSGO-Predict-App/README.md

 # Installing
 ### When npm installing, must use `--legacy-peer-deps` due to react dependencies not updating to react 18 yet.
-(This is done by default for this project as per the .npmrc)

 # Getting Started with Create React App